Boundedness questions for Calabi-Yau threefolds: Preliminaries

-So given a big movable integral class $D$, the above shows that there are only finitely many possibilities for the Euler number $e(X)$.
+So given a big movable integral class $D$, Proposition 1.1 implies that there are only finitely many possibilities for the Euler number $e(X)$.
 This can however be made explicit in the case when $D$ corresponds to an ample divisor $H$ on a birationally equivalent (smooth) minimal model, i.e. when $D$ lies in the interior of one of the chambers in the decomposition of $\Mov (X)$.
 There is an explicit bound on $H^3$, for $H$ ample corresponding to $D$ on the flopped model, a function of $D^3$ and $D\cdot c_2$.
 However $| e(X) |$ is then bounded by an explicit multiple of $H^3$ by results in \cite{KW}, and hence by a function of $D^3$ and $D\cdot c_2$.

+\begin{rem} The argument in the first part of the proof of Proposition 1.1 shows that $c_2 (X)\cdot D \ge 0$ for any strictly movable rational class $D$ on a \CY threefold $X$, and hence that the linear form $c_2 (X)$ is non-negative on $\Movb (X)$.
+This remark plays a crucial role in the proofs in the last two sections of this paper. \end{rem}

-Given knowledge of the cubic and linear forms on $H^2 (X, \Z)$, the aim in this paper therefore will be to find a finite set of integral classes, one of which must represent a big movable divisor.
+Given knowledge of the cubic and linear forms on $H^2 (X, \Z)$, the aim throughout this paper will be to find a finite set of integral classes, determined by given cohomological data but maybe involving a finite number of arbitrary choices for integral classes in certain cones determined by the data, where for a given \CY threefold $X$ general in moduli with this data, one of these classes must represent a big movable divisor.
+Thus Proposition 1.1 will then prove boundedness for all \CY threefolds with the given cohomological data.
 Crucial to this problem will be the rigid non-movable surfaces contained in $X$.